swlab-group3/go1_robot/README.md

 Place an object (e.g., number box, person, construction cones) in front of the robot in Gazebo.
 Manually control the robot to check if it recognizes the object as it moves.

-## **Optional: Training a Custom YOLOv8 Model**
+## **Optional: Training a Custom YOLO Model**

-Follow these steps to train a new YOLOv8 detection model:
+Follow these steps to train a new YOLO detection model:

 1. Run the go1_robot/go1_detection/training/generate_images.py script to create images and labels for the new dataset:
 ```bash